 But, distracted driving—implicated in 80 percent of all accidents, according to the most recent statistics—is a choice, Ralls and Dixit say.
 And, it’s one you and your teenager don’t have to make.

 Of course, distracted driving is just one of a number of bad choices teenagers make when it comes to driving.
-On February 16, 2005, Erik Anderson got into the car of a friend for a ride home.
+On February 16, 2005, Erik Anderson got into a friend’s car for a ride home.

 “The driver passed a van, lost control, and hit a tree.
 The car flipped over.
 My son’s side was tin foil,” says Erik’s mother, Mandy Henderson.

 It turns out her son’s friend had a reputation for reckless driving.
-“After Erik died, I had tons of people telling me, ‘Oh, yeah, he [the driver] did this everyday.’
+“After Erik died, I had tons of people telling me, ‘Oh, yeah, he drove like this everyday.’
 Parents need to listen and ask more questions.
 If I had known this, I would never have let Erik ride with him.
-Make sure you know with whom your kids are riding.”

 Death by dangerous driving also claimed the lives of Bruce Murakami’s wife, Cindy, and their 11-year-old daughter, Chelsea, when a drag-racing teenager hit their minivan on November 18, 1998.
 Horribly, Murakami came upon the accident just moments after it happened.
 “I knew no one could have survived the crash,” he recalls.